This post contains affiliate links, to find out more information, please read my affiliate disclosure

 So there you have it, some of the best electric hybrid bikes available for under £3000.
 But is there a clear winner?

-I think if price is a big factor then you simply can’t beat the Cube Touring Hybrid One 400 for value and all-round ability.
-It’s amazing that Cube can still sell this bike for under £2000.
+If having all the accessories is a big factor then you simply can’t beat the Cube Touring Hybrid One 500 for value and all-round ability.
 Coming in close behind the Cube is the Giant Roam E+ and the Vitus Mach E Urban.
 I absolutely love my Mach E and it’s allowed me to put in a lot of miles over the winter – the Shimano Steps E6100 motor is a gem and it seems very reliable, despite riding for days on end in heavy downpours.
 The Giant Roam E+ has a fantastic motor as well and is a good solid workhorse capable of tackling mixed terrain.

 For a light weight option, the Ribble AL e is unbeatable – I’ve had one of these on loan from Ribble cycles and it really is a fun bike to ride.
 There’s not many e-bikes you can comfortably lift with one arm!
 This is even lighter than some regular bikes, and you really notice the weight when riding it.
 With some of the heavy electric bikes featured here, if you run out of battery it can be a real problem – not so with the Ribble, you can just ride it home like a regular bike.

 If you’re looking for something more road orientated then the BMC Alpenchallenge AMP AL Cross has road bike DNA fused with multi-surface riding components – it’s really a flat bar gravel e-bike.
 I had a go on the 2020 AMP Sport model which has the same frame and motor but with skinnier tyres and it was a cracking bike to ride.
 It’s also one of the best looking bikes here in my opinion.